hongyusu/hongyusu.github.io/_posts/2015-10-19-spark-regression-models.md

   $$\underset{w}{\min}\, \frac{1}{n}\sum_{i}(y_i-w^Tx_i)^2$$

 - The idea of the following Python script is to load a single label regression dataset from file in `libsvm` format, separate the original dataset into training and test subsets, perform model training and parameter selection procedure on training set, then test the performance by predicting the value of test examples.
-- The complete Python code for running the following experiments with linear regression model can be found from my [GitHub](https://github.com/hongyusu/SparkViaPython/blob/master/Examples/linear_regression.py).
+- The complete Python code for running the following experiments with least square can be found from my [GitHub](https://github.com/hongyusu/SparkViaPython/blob/master/Examples/linear_regression.py).
 - It is workth noting that the learning rate parameter of stochastic gradient descent optimizaiton sometimes needs to be carefully.
 Otherwise, the model might not be well constructured and return NaN as prediction.

-### Run linear regression model with parameter selections
+### Run least square with parameter selections

-- The following code performs a parameter selection (grid search) of linear regression model on training data.
+- The following code performs a parameter selection (grid search) of least square on training data.

   {% highlight Python linenos %}
   # train a lr model